kfigarri/kfigarri.github.io/content/post/grocery-assistant/index.md

 #### 🛒 2.
 Generate Grocery List from Expiring Items

-The user asks, _“What should I buy?”_
+The user asks, _“Give me grocery list based on expiring items”_

 The assistant checks for items that are low in quantity or expiring soon and replies with a smart grocery list.